 - 7. Where wildlife are likely to move between areas of suitable habitat (e.g. rural residential development), fencing must be designed to permit the free movement of native fauna (unless designed to specifically exclude movement such as along roads). - 8.
 Development design shall consider the potential impacts on biodiversity, paying particular attention to threatened fauna to ensure that fencing or other structures do not inadvertently direct native animals into danger. - 9.
 Fauna exclusion fencing (or other measures) shall be used where there is a significant fauna mortality risk as a result of crossing from one area of suitable habitat to another (e.g. busy roads) or entering built up areas (e.g. urban development with dogs). - 10.
-Any fauna exclusion fencing or other measures (including temporary structures to perform the same task) shall be constructed and operational prior to physical commencement. - 11.
+Any fauna exclusion fencing or other measures (including temporary structures to perform the same task) shall be constructed and operational prior to the physical commencement of works (including clearing vegetation, the use of heavy equipment for

+- the purpose of breaking ground for bulk earthworks, or infrastructure for the proposed development). - 11.
 Fencing design shall include suitable clearances to maintain functionality and allow for access for replacement and routine maintenance. - 12.
 All exclusion fencing, fauna friendly fencing or other structures designed to protect fauna shall be monitored and maintained to minimise impacts on wildlife. - 13.
 Where appropriate, fencing, barriers or other measures shall be used to limit or control human access (e.g. motor vehicles) to environmentally sensitive areas. - 14.
 Where a vegetation or biodiversity conservation management plan is required, any wildlife fencing measures or related conditions of consent shall be incorporated into the management plan and implemented accordingly.